ChernyshevT/LTPLib_project/README.md

 # \_ltplib: <ins>L</ins>ow <ins>T</ins>emperature <ins>P</ins>lasma <ins>Lib</ins>rary
 This is middle-layer framework that provides a simple Python solution to construct PiC+MCC simulations (Particles-in-Cells + Monte Carlo Collisions).
-The framework offers a range of functions and primitives to facilitate a broad range of low-temperature plasma kinetic problems.
+The framework offers a range of functions and primitives to facilitate a broad range of low-temperature (non-relativistic) plasma kinetic problems.
-By creating a high-level user-friendly API, **\_ltplib** aims to enable researchers and engineers to formulate and solve both simple and complex PiC+MCC problems in a flexible manner with the aid of modern computational techniques.
+By creating a high-level user-friendly python-API, **\_ltplib** aims to enable researchers and engineers to formulate and solve both simple and complex PiC+MCC problems in a flexible manner with the aid of modern computational techniques.

 Features:
 - one-, two-, and three-dimensional problems with periodic or absorptive boundary conditions;
 - high-order form factors (up to 3);
 - explicit or semi-implicit particle movers;
-- fast and flexible Monte Carlo module allowing simulation of arbitrary mixtures of active and background components, taking into account anisotropic scattering,
+- fast and flexible Monte Carlo module allowing to simulate arbitrary mixtures of active and background components, taking into account anisotropic scattering,
 - universal data-driven solver for Poisson equation.

 The code is based on the former Θ-Hall [^chernyshev2019][^chernyshev2022], but it has been heavily modified and rewritten from scratch.